What is meant by Food Democracy and Food Sovereignty and what do they signify?

 What is to be done?

 Due in large part to the lobbying of special interests and the lack of autonomy at the local level, traditional channels of political citizenship in representative democracy (like voting) are seen as insufficient in this regard.
 Consequently, Food Democracy and Food Sovereignty take shape in the form of grassroots citizen activism, which generally operates under the motto: “Think Global, Act Local”.
 For political theorists like Mark Purcell and others, these instances of citizen activism present a horizon of opportunity for radical deep democracy, or “active democratic autonomy”; not as an impossible utopian endpoint, but as an ideal to move towards.
 An ideal which sees cities — and the processes that support life in them — as sites for the development of human potential.
 The heuristic of a democratic horizon rejects the notion that history can or will end.
-In other words, it gives us a political lens in which dogmatic utopian endpoints of, e.g. the Marxist left or the liberal democratic state are replaced with an ongoing navigation towards deep democracy, in which people work to reclaim their own political power.
+In other words, it gives us a political lens in which dogmatic utopian endpoints of, e.g. the liberal democratic state - in which citizenship is a mere legal status - are replaced with an ongoing navigation towards deep democracy, in which the strengths of both liberal citizenship and civic republicanism are built upon, and in which people work to reclaim their own political power.
 To conceptualize this horizon, Purcell looks to Lefebvre’s “new contract of citizenship”, in which democracy is not a political end goal; it is rather a “political opening statement” which serves to rouse individuals into a contract of becoming active “to take control over the conditions of their existence, and to begin to manage those conditions themselves.”
 The spread of calls for “Food Democracy!” can, therefore, be recognized as wills and desires toward Purcell’s democratic horizon, and leaves us to consider how these wills and desires can be facilitated and empowered.